vmmuthu31/IntentFi/README.md

 - **AI that actually executes, not just simulates**
   Our LLM-powered engine turns natural language into live, executable DAGs (Directed Acyclic Graphs) — orchestrating real DeFi actions like bridging, lending, vaulting, exiting, and more.

-- **Self-healing, risk-aware strategy automation**
-  Strategies don’t just run — they adapt.
-IntentFi constantly re-optimizes based on APY shifts, gas spikes, protocol risks, and user-defined triggers.
-It’s autopilot with an IQ.

 - **Fully gasless, fully compliant — out of the box**
   Every action is abstracted behind account abstraction and Paymaster tech.
 One-time KYC via Self Protocol ensures users can launch compliant strategies globally, without breaking flow.

-- **Open-ended, not pre-packaged**
-  Forget rigid templates.
-Users define *what* they want — the system figures out *how*.
-That means infinite, composable intents instead of locked recipes.

 ---